PierreSenellart/provsql/doc/source/user/configuration.rst

     .. code-block:: text

         NOTICE:  ProvSQL: query result is TID (sources: public.personnel)
-        NOTICE:  ProvSQL: query result is OPAQUE (sources: public.personnel, public.factories)
+        NOTICE:  ProvSQL: query result is OPAQUE
         NOTICE:  ProvSQL: query result is TID (no provenance-tracked sources)

+    The source list is reported for ``TID`` and ``BID`` results (including the explicit ``no provenance-tracked sources`` marker for the deterministic case) but omitted for ``OPAQUE`` results: when the shape gate trips on a sublink, a set operation, a ``GROUP BY``, etc., the rtable walk only reaches the syntactically visible sources, so a printed list would be partial and misleadingly suggest completeness.

     The classifier runs on the user's parsed ``Query`` before any rewriting and only on the user's outermost statement; PL/pgSQL helpers the rewriter calls into (``provenance_times``,
     ``provenance_aggregate``, …) do not produce extra notices.

-    Initial scope: a single base relation in a flat ``FROM`` list with no subqueries, no modifying CTEs, no set operations, and no joins is certified at the source's recorded kind; an empty provenance-tracked source set is reported as ``TID`` (trivially deterministic); everything else is conservatively reported as ``OPAQUE`` with the list of tracked sources still populated.
-    Independent-TID join inference, BID block-key preservation under projection / ``GROUP BY``, ``UNION ALL`` of disjoint TIDs, and view descent are deferred follow-ups.

     ProvSQL Studio enables this GUC automatically and renders the certified kind on the result-table provenance pill; see